Welcome to Shaping Tomorrow

 Early Indicators to Monitor

-• Patent filings and technical disclosures related to autonomous AI hacking tools and self-replicating malware.
+• Patent filings related to AI transparency, anomaly detection, and cyber-physical system security

 Disconfirming Signals